 Psychological factors – Grief, anxiety, fear, anger, lack of mutual love, and low confidence leads to male infertility.

-Traditional Ayurvedic Impotence Treatment
+Impotence Treatment in Ayurvega

 According to Etiopathogenesis, various methods, including Ayurvedic medicines, can be used to treat male infertility.
 As per Ayurveda, a specific medication group/therapy named Vajikarna therapy (aphrodisiac) is beneficial for treating impotence.
 It plays a vital role in improving the quality as well as quantity of sperms.
 It helps in maintaining sexual health.
-Apart from this, some Ayurvedic Medicines For Low Sperm Count and impotence are as follows –
+Also, some Ayurvedic Medicines For Low Sperm Count and impotence are as follows –

 - Shilapravanga special – 1 tablet twice a day with milk